openconfig/featureprofiles/feature/policy_forwarding/encapsulation/otg_tests/decap_gre_ipv4/README.md

     *  Rule 2: Match all other traffic and forward (no decapsulation).
     *  Apply the defined policy with to the ingress ATE Port 1 interface.

     **TODO:** OC model does not have a provision to apply decap policy at the network-instance level for traffic destined to device loopback interface (see Cisco CLI config exepmt below).
 Needs clarification and/or augmentation by vendors if required.
+[PR #1150](https://github.com/openconfig/public/pull/1150)

     ```
     vrf-policy